Hays Australia policy for the prevention of & reporting on modern slavery

 Assessing the effectiveness of the actions taken

-Our assessment of the effectiveness of the tasks set out in our 2022-23 statement is as follows.
+Our assessment of the effectiveness of the tasks set out in our 2024-25 statement is as follows.

-Focus on Audit
+Focus on audit

-Establishment of a Risk Committee
+Establishment of a risk committee

 The goal of the Risk Committee was to provide a platform for senior staff members to identify and discuss actual and potential risks presented to our business, including matters relating to employee wellness.
 A recurring agenda item within this meeting is modern slavery so that the topic remains top of mind to senior staff and any issues or updates are provided in this meeting for review and action if required.

-Commitment to continued practices
+Commitment to continued practices:

 In addition to the above, Hays continued to:

-• Require potential suppliers to formally disclose their modern slavery risk mitigation strategies as part of Hays’ RFI process
+• Require potential suppliers to formally disclose their modern slavery risk mitigation strategies as part of Hays’ RFI process.

-• Regularly review our standard form contracts and actioning updates when and if required
+• Regularly review our standard form contracts and actioning updates when and if required.

-• Hold an annual review process with members of senior management
+• Hold an annual review process with members of senior management.

 Looking forward

-The Voice of Colleagues – Think Beyond Initiative aims to empower all Hays colleagues to collaborate and shape ideas into action.
+The Voice of Colleagues – Initiative aims to empower all Hays colleagues to collaborate and shape ideas into action.
 The ‘Your Voice’ survey also provides employees with an opportunity to submit feedback on areas including working conditions, culture, and career concerns.

 Continued practices